blb2/maxb/README.md

 Usage
 -----
 At the moment, this application supports testing for UDP bandwidth.
-There are only two modes for running.

-1. Benchmark how long it takes to send 100 MB.

-		maxb 10.28.1.138

-2. Benchmark how much data can be transferred within a specific time period.
+1. Benchmark how much data can be transferred within a specific time period.
 The time period is specified in seconds.
-In this example, 10 seconds is used.
+In this example, 10 seconds is used:

 		maxb 10.28.1.130 10